New York’s personal injury law firmClick For Your Free Consulation

 When a vehicle rolls over, objects in the car can become deadly projectiles.
 Blunt force trauma from objects hitting passengers can cause traumatic brain injuries, broken bones, and other harm.
 Broken glass from windows and pieces of metal may strike passengers causing lacerations and puncture wounds.

 Victims of a rollover crash may sustain multiple injuries during the accident, including:

 Individuals may require 24/7 personal care and medical care because of their injuries.
 The lifetime cost of care could total millions of dollars.

-The value of a personal injury claim depends on the facts of the case.
+The value of an injury claim depends on the facts of the case.
 Working with an experienced personal injury attorney can ensure that you do not overlook or undervalue any damages you could include in your claim.

 Top-heavy vehicles such as semi-trucks, SUVs, vans, buses, and pickup trucks are more prone to rollover accidents.
 However, any motor vehicle can roll over during a collision.
 Rollover crashes occur in multi-vehicle collisions and single-car crashes.